 “At the rate this tumor is growing you must have it out.
 The thing will simply grow so large it will endanger your life and your child’s, too.
 This statement made me know he knew of what he spoke.

-The day came for the surgery and it was through great emotional tribulation I had suffered.
+The day came for the surgery and it there was great emotional tribulation I suffered.
 My other children, Rhonda and Mark possibly being left without a mother was ever on my mind.
-The thought of losing this child through the surgery I had to face during this fourth month of pregnancy.
-As my doctor in Dallas had pointed out, “the arteries that are maybe pencil size become engorged and are the size, larger than my thumb.”
+Too, there was the thought of losing this child through the surgery I had to face during this fourth month of pregnancy.
+As my doctor in Dallas had pointed out, "the arteries that are maybe pencil size become engorged and are the size, larger than my thumb."
 He held up his large hand and thumb to demonstrate the cylindrical magnitude of their shape.

 “Bleeding then becomes a major issue.”
 He was warning me.

-“Who did I think I was?
-Joan of Arc?”
-I later laughed about it, when, actually, it wasn’t funny.
-True my Indian name was Jeanne, but certainly not, “D’Arc.
+"Who did I think I was?
+Joan of Arc?"
+I later laughed about it, when actually this wasn’t funny or anything to be taken lightly.
+True my Indian name was Jen nee’, but certainly not, "D’Arc.

-The doctor stood beside me and the operating table.
-It was almost as if I could read his deepest thoughts as he was going into this risky operation.
+The doctor stood beside me at the operating table.
+It was almost as if I could read his deepest thoughts while he was going into this risky operation.

-“Please doctor Pollack, save my baby.
-Please don’t hurt my baby.”
+"Please doctor, save my baby.
+Please don’t hurt my baby."

 As if the words somehow strengthened him, he set his jaw, looked straight ahead and nodded in a determined way.
 The anesthesia dropped me instantly away from consciousness.

-When I was released from Mercy hospital at Oklahoma City, Rodney brought the children with him from Ponca City, a little over 100 miles away, to take me home.
+My release from Mercy hospital at Oklahoma City brought Rodney and our the children with him from Ponca City, a little over 100 miles away, to take me home.
 I left behind a painting for the doctor and hospital.
 It was of a tall, giant tree taken from a picture I had snapped of the huge old Pen Oak trees out of Dallas.
-Children were playing under its shade in a peaceful way.
-I had spent my entire pregnancy working on the painting and believed it belonged with the people who had saved my life.
-The sun was shining brightly.
-I was alive and here with my easy going Rodney and our children.

-“I just can’t get enough looking at this world.
+"I just can’t get enough looking at this world.
 How beautiful everything is.
 Every tree, every person I see, even the movement of the wind through the tops of the trees is vibrant with life.
-There is such a strength in these things I don’t think I’ve ever fully appreciated them before.
+There is such a strength in these things I don’t think I’ve ever fully appreciated them before."
+The joy of being able to be with my family again swept over me.

-Rodney must have been at the end of his rope with the children and snapped a warning to quiet them.
+Rodney must have been at the end of his rope with the children and snapped a warning to quiet them when they were busily and happily chatting about the things we saw.

 “Please don’t spoil this for me, I’m so happy to be going home.”
 Mark seemed to be the one to understand and with his arms resting on the back of the seat behind me, he was instantly quiet and looking straight ahead out the car window.